 BCInfo Features Archive

-Thank you to employees of Facilities Services, Dining Services, BC Police and Residential Life, and all who worked extra hours to ensure campus safety and essential services during Juno.
+Thank you to employees of Facilities Services, Dining Services, BC Police and Residential Life, and all who work extra hours to ensure campus safety and essential services during winter storms.
 BC Chronicle (Photo by Gary Wayne Gilbert)

 Heights of snow.
 (Photo by Jenna Corcoran '17)